lpod/lpod-docs/level0.rst

   The return value is null if the given part_name doesn't match an existing part.

+get_parts()

+  Returns the list of the parts included in the container.

 get_mimetype()
   Returns the MIME type of the container.